headwirecom/aemdc/README.md

 	git clone https://github.com/headwirecom/aemdc-files.git ../aemdc-files

 In the XML templates you can define placeholders with similar names as the arguments keys.
-The java class name and java package in java classes will can be also replaced by placeholders "{{ java-class }}" and "{{ java-package }}".
+The component start file name, java class name and java package in java classes will can be also replaced by placeholders "{{ targetname }}", "{{ java-class }}", "{{ java-package }}" and "{{ java-interface-package }}".
 See examples of used placeholders in the /aemdc-files/template/contentpage/files/..

     {{ jcr:title }}
     {{ jcr:description }}